HelloYouAgain/BuildyourBuild/README.md

 # BuildyourBuild
-BuildyouBUild is a Web application to make life easier when you want to follow a guide to league of legends.
+BuildyouBUild is a web application to make life easier when you want to follow a guide to league of legends.
 You do not have to return to minimize the game and losing those precious seconds of time or sometimes several minutes to have a bad computer.

 ## Technologies:
  -Angularjs